-Our organic Silver Needle White Tea is among the most revered of organic Chinese tea, produced in the high mountains of China's southeastern Fujian province.
+Our organic Silver Needle White Tea is among the most revered of organic Chinese tea, produced in the mountains of China's Fujian province.
 This organic tea consists of only the most delicate downy buds from the tea plant's newest growth.
 The preparation of this organic white tea is governed by strict requirements to ensure a truly premium product.
 This dedication to perfection is evident in the cup.
 The pale yellow infusion has a rich, nectar-like body.
 It yields a light, honey-sweet fragrance with a delicate sweetness and smooth, clean finish.
 This tea is absolutely devoid of astringency.

 Ingredients: organic Chinese white tea